-Another very messy conversion.
-The speed of the game is all wrong, the sound is just very basic blips and bleeps and sprite collisions are just not right.
+Another messy conversion.
+The speed of the game is all wrong, the sound is just basic blips and bleeps and sprite collisions are just not right.
 Some enemies are out of proportion compared with the arcade version (like the CPC version) and the power icons are simply HUGE.
-This version is unfortunately not very playable nor fun and at times I found the background patterns quite nauseating when scrolling — which is a real shame as the Spectrum was not used to it’s full potential here.
+This version is unfortunately not that playable nor fun and at times I found the background patterns quite nauseating when scrolling — which is a real shame as the Spectrum was not used to it’s full potential here.

 Flyers, Box Art Scans and Rygar Arcade Machine Service Manual

 The Rygar Arcade Machine Service Manual is available for download in PDF format.
 Below is one of the more popular Rygar Arcade Machine Flyers.

 The other great attraction to Rygar is the number of hidden bonus artifacts and points that can be found:

 - Collecting all 5 Power Icons with a single life will reward you with a bonus 160,000 points.
 You can achieve this many times in the same game.